ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 ### Security Policy Migration
 {: #hcx-archi-source-sec-policy-mig}

-The Policy Migration feature enables NSX distributed firewall rules to be moved from an on-premises   vCenter to a VCF/VCS HCX enabled Cloud.
+The Policy Migration feature enables NSX distributed firewall rules to be moved from an on-premises vCenter to a VCS HCX enabled Cloud.
 Policy Migration is possible when using low downtime migration or vMotion to move a virtual machine over a network stretched with the High Throughput Layer 2 Concentrator.
 * The on-premises data center must be running NSX 6.2.2 or greater.
 * In vSphere, the security policy is a single NSX Section, which can contain many rules.
 There can be only one Section (policy) per Org vDC.
 * A Set of IP addresses or MAC addresses can be identified to participate in the policy.
 The name of the   MAC Set or IP Set cannot exceed 218 characters.